okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/main/index.md

 ## Check credentials against user store

-In this example, your external service code looks up the user name in a prepopulated static array of usernames and passwords, and checks if the password supplied matches the password that exists for that user name in the array.
+In this example, your external service code looks up the username in a prepopulated static array of usernames and passwords.
+It then checks if the supplied password matches the password that exists for that username in the array.
 This example is a simplification of the process of looking up the credentials in a real-world user store.

 <StackSelector snippet="check-against-user-store" noSelector/>

-## Send response
+## Send a response

 The way to specify to Okta whether to accept the credentials as valid or not is by returning a `commands` object in the body of your HTTPS response, using a specified syntax within the object to indicate to Okta that the credentials should either be denied or accepted.